 The point is that you’re encouraged to put more thought into your headlines and think outside the box.
 And since good headlines can make or break your copy, that can’t hurt.

 Readability Test Tool

 I’m not a fan of letting readability apps drive the editing process.
-After all, you’re the writer and you should trust your instincts.
-That’s what you’re paid to do.
+Again, you’re the freelance copywriter, so you should trust your instincts.
 But as long as you use your judgement, I think readability tools do have a part to play.

 They can help you identify issues you might have overlooked.
 And they can force you to consider phrasing alternatives you may not have realised were possible.

 For project management and client communications